Introduction: The beginner’s guide to Zendesk eDiscovery

 As obvious as it may seem, the first step in launching a successful Zendesk eDiscovery strategy is understanding your needs.
 Whether you need to collect data for a one-off discovery request or are tasked with archiving millions of tickets, it’s important to investigate your organization’s relationship to Zendesk data.
 To do this, ask yourself questions like:

 By asking these questions, you can start to get a more holistic sense of your information governance needs.
 For example, if your company has thousands of customers who regularly engage with Zendesk, and you operate in a highly regulated industry where sensitive information is being shared, you’re likely dealing with a large data set.
-Plus, significant risk if the right information isn’t discoverable — or worse, erased.
+Plus, you also face significant risk if the right information isn’t discoverable — or worse, if it’s been erased.
 If this is the case, you know that solely relying on Zendesk to accurately preserve and search for your data isn’t sustainable.

 Whether you’re a large or small organization, if your Zendesk account holds critical information, it should be accessible, secure, and private.
 If you’re not confident this is the case, it’s time to reassess your Zendesk eDiscovery efforts.